ogutubrenda/ds_project/README.md

 Recovery Speed: A quick recovery and continued operation indicate that the load balancer is robust and responsive to server failures.
 Performance View: Effective failure handling demonstrates resilience and reliability of the load balancer in maintaining service availability.
-## A-4: Observations with Modified Hash Functions
-Experiment:

-Modified the hash functions H(i) and Φ(i, j) and repeated the experiments from A-1 and A-2.

-Output:

-Reported observations based on changes to hash functions.

-Observations:

-Hash Function Impact: Changes in hash functions can affect how requests are distributed across servers.
-Analyzing the results of A-1 and A-2 with modified hash functions can reveal if the load distribution has improved or worsened.

-Expected Outcome: Depending on the new hash functions, the distribution of requests might become more or less balanced.

-Explanation:

-Hash Function Effectiveness: Effective hash functions should ideally lead to more balanced distribution and better scalability.
-Observing how the distribution and scalability change with different hash functions provides insights into the impact of these functions on the load balancer's performance.
-Performance View: Analyzing the results helps in understanding the impact of hash functions on load distribution and identifying optimal hash functions for improved performance.

 ### Steps
 1. **Clone the Repository**: